albar965/littlenavmap-manual/src/en/TUTORIALIFR.rst

 |Assign Parking|

-You can also select the start position directly on the map's context menu as described in :doc:`TUTORIALVFR`.
+You can also select the start position directly on the map context menu as described in :doc:`TUTORIALVFR`.
 See also :ref:`set-as-flight-plan-departure`.

 .. _tutorial-ifr-search-dest: